mrismanaziz/Reforestation/README.md

-## Why couldn't the lifeguard save the hippie?
-He was too far out, man.
+## My pet mouse 'Elvis' died last night.
+He was caught in a trap..